juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

 - **Customer Gateway (CGW)**: Software application or physical device on customer side of the VPN connection If you need to ping EC2 instances from on-premises, make sure you add the ICMP protocol on the inbound rules of your security groups

+> Incase Direct Connect fails, you can set up a backup Direct Connect connection (expensive) or a Site to Site VPN connection (cheaper))

 ![](images/vpc_site2site.png)

 ## VPN Cloudhub